Sean McCorkle: Professional Wrestling

 Sean McCorkle also made appearances for Freedom Pro Wrestling, a promotion based in Wisconsin.
 On April 20, 2012, McCorkle won his debut match against C.J.
 O'Doyle, the promotion's current heavyweight champion.
 McCorkle was called "a smack-talking jobber."

 Retirement

 On September 29, 2014, Sean McCorkle officially announced his retirement at the age of 38 during a light-hearted interview on The MMA Hour with Ariel Helwani.
 He also admitted he had been suffering from "miserable" back injuries for some time.
 McCorkle said he is currently focused on managing other fighters.

 Personal life

-McCorkle has two grown children.
+McCorkle has two grown children that lived with their mother.
 At the peak of his fame, he often joked about his tense relationship with his ex-wife.
 He became engaged again in January 2022.
 In the late 1990’s, McCorkle attended college for a year and a half on basketball scholarships, but dropped out to start his own business.
-In the summer of 2022, McCorkle announced his new occupation as a specialty breeder of show-quality American Pit Bull Terriers.
+In the summer of 2022, McCorkle announced his new occupation as a specialty breeder of show-quality XL American Bullies.
+In October of 2023, he began a podcast called “The McCorkle Minute.”